ytopt-team/ytopt/docs/tutorials/mmm-block/tutorial-mmm-block.md

-Tutorial: Autotune the OpenMP version of XSBench
+Tutorial: Autotune the block matrix multiplication
 ===================

 This tutorial describes how to define autotuning problem and an evaluating method for autotuning the block matrix multiplication.